PsyTeachR/reprores-v2/docs/04-data.md

 #### Accessing rows and columns {#row-col-access}

 There are various ways of accessing specific columns or rows from a table.
-The ones below are from <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> and are useful to know about, but you'll be learning easier (and more readable) ways in the [tidyr](#tidyr) and [dplyr](#dplyr) lessons.
+The ones below are from <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> and are useful to know about, but you'll be learning easier (and more readable) ways in Chapter\ \@ref(tidyr) and Chapter\ \@ref(dplyr).
 Examples of these base R accessing functions are provided here for reference, since you might see them in other people's scripts.

 ```r